-Our Children will journey through our schools, building a memory bank of learning experiences that positively impact on them for the rest of their lives.
+Our Children will journey through our schools, building a memory bank of learning experiences, embedded in the Church of England values, that positively impact on them for the rest of their lives.
 We will build a collection of amazing memories where learning is fun and education is valued.